lgngrvs/technical/markdown/models.md

 I was initially really thrown by the fact that these matrices are both $D \times D$ instead of $D \times d_k$ — but it turns out this is actually a really natural way to do this.
 Remember how we concatenate all the attention head outputs in order to use them with the $W^O$ matrix?
 We do something similar here — the `W_k` variable holds *all the $W^K$ matrices for all the attention heads in one, just concatenated together for easy reference.* Something like: $$\texttt{W\_q} = \text{Concatenate}(W^Q_0, W^Q_1, \: \: ..., W^Q_N)$$and likewise for `W_k`, `W_v`, and `W_o`.

 We will use methods in the `forward()` function to split these apart into each head's specific weights and use them.
-This way is cool because we can do so with no looping and no extra variables — all the weights stay in one matrix, and we just index that matrix to access each head's individual weights.
+This way is cool because we can do so with no looping and no extra variables — all the weights stay in one tensor, and we just index that tensor to access each head's individual weights.
+Note, though, that when we are "splitting" it apart, all we're doing is actually just reshaping the tensor's dimensions, as you'll see in a moment.

 Now, for the forward function: